 This pin outputs a signal of interrupt, or a clock pulse.
-By using the status register 2, users can select either of; alarm 2 interrupt, output of user-set frequency, or minute-periodical interrupt 1.
+By using the status register 2, users can select either of; alarm 2 interrupt, output of user-set frequency, per-minute edge interrupt or minute-periodical interrupt 1.
 This pin has Nch open-drain output.